ryandotsmith/l2met/readme.md

 ## Setup

 You can run l2met in a multi-tenant mode or a single-user mode.
-The multi-tenant mode enable multiple drains with unique librato accounts.
+The multi-tenant mode enables multiple drains with unique librato accounts.
 The single-user mode exposes 1 drain and maps to 1 librato account.
-The Heroku Setup assumes single-user mode.
+This setup guide assumes single-user mode.

 #### Create Librato Account